 AER is a powerful and versatile solution that helps to select, deploy and manage devices and services that are suitable for an enterprise.
 It not only helps organizations in doing so but also trains and supports validated service organizations.

 AER is not in itself a mobile management solution, but a set of mandatory stipulations that offers business the best management solutions.
 With Android enterprise, you can get both personal user experience on corporate devices and corporate container (which blinds personal and corporate workspace) on personal devices, without compromising the security and manageability.
 This is advocated by AER.

 Some of the merits/features of AER include:

-With Hexnode’s easy to use admin portal and exceptionally excellent technical assistance team, we have made the device deployment and management so easy that you don’t have to stress that anymore.
+With Hexnode’s easy to use admin portal and exceptionally excellent technical assistance team, we have made the device deployment and management so easy that you don’t have to worry about that anymore.

-Though Hexnode isn’t listed in the AER EMM list as of now (but Hexnode is an AE EMM), we offer one of the best device and app management solutions along with excellent kiosk management features.
+Though Hexnode isn’t listed in the Android Enterprise Recommended EMM list as of now (but Hexnode is an AE EMM), we offer one of the best device and app management solutions along with excellent kiosk management features.
 We offer both full device and work profile management for Android 5+ devices.